draeger-lab/SBSCL/README.md

 The package structure in more detail:
 ```
  /
- |- dist        -> Contains a JAR file of the library
  |- doc
     |- api         -> JavaDoc including examples for usage of the library
+ |- src            -> The main source folder containing all the code and test files
+    |- assembly    -> assembly files for maven plugins
     |- lib         -> 3rd party libraries needed for compilation and execution
+    |- main        -> Core java files of simulation library
+    |- test        -> JUnit test files along with resources required
  |- licenses       -> License agreements of all 3rd party libs and a list of
  |                    authors of this library
- |- resources   -> A source folder containing required resource files.
- |- src         -> The main source folder containing all Java files and the
- |                 overview.html providing a brief overview of the project.
- |- test        -> Source code for testing, including BioModels and SBML Test
- |                 Suite
  |- build.xml      -> an Apache ANT script which compiles the source code and
- |                 provides several options to create distribution files.
+ |                    provides several options to create distribution files. (deprecated)
  |- LICENSE.txt    -> the license, under which this project is distributed
- |- pom.xml     -> Maven support for the project
+ |- pom.xml        -> Maven file for building the project
- |- README.txt  -> this file
+ |- README.md      -> this file
 ```

 ## Troubleshooting

 Please e-mail any bugs, problems, suggestions, or issues regarding this library to the mailing list: simulation-core-development@lists.sourceforge.net

-Or use the bug tracker at https://github.com/cogsys-tuebingen/SBSCL/issues
+Or use the bug tracker at http://simulation-core.sourceforge.net